-- By 2012 the Roswell Interchange 115/69 kV transformer will need to be relieved by swapping loads at Brasher and Capitan Substations onto the 115 kV system out of Roswell Interchange.
+- By 2013 the Roswell Interchange 115/69 kV transformer will need to be relieved by swapping loads at Brasher and Capitan Substations onto the 115 kV system out of Roswell Interchange.
 Currently the 115/69 kV transformers at Roswell, Carlsbad, Artesia, and Chaves County Interchanges lack the capacity for reliable service.
-The approved Ocotillo conversion project will relieve the capacity issues at Carlsbad Interchange, the Eagle Creek Interchange Project will mitigate the capacity concerns in the Artesia area, and the load conversions in the Roswell area to 115 kV will relieve this capacity concerns at Roswell and Chaves County Interchanges. - By 2017 the capacity of the Seven Rivers Interchange 230/115 kV transformer, for the contingency of the Eddy County Interchange 230/115 kV transformer, will need relief by adding the 2nd 230/115 kV transformer at Eddy County Interchange. - By 2022 the Chaves County Interchange 230/115 kV transformer may exceed its rating at the forecasted load level.
-Additionally the Chaves County - Sampson and the Chaves County - Urton 115 kV lines may need to be relieved at the proposed load levels.
+The load conversions in the Roswell area to 115 kV will relieve this capacity concerns at Roswell and Chaves County Interchanges. - By 2016 the upgrade of the Eddy Co 230/115 kV transformer for circuit 1 is needed in order to relieve contingency overload of that transformer. - By 2017 a new in series breaker on the 230 kV at Eddy Co is needed to relieve a stability problem.